logo2

 Newspaper ad - Jan 1905

 Aside from being a druggist, Andrew Bram was a prominent Finnish republican in the city (34).
 In Feb 1904, he was urged to accept the nomination to run for city treasurer on the republican ticket, while others urged him to run on the people's ticket (34).
 He decided to run on the people's ticket (35).
 After selling the store, Bram was appointed as postmaster of Hancock in 1913 (24).
 Curiously, though, he had the occupation of druggist on the 1920 U.S. Federal Census (5).
 He was not listed in the 1921 directory (14).
 He was listed as postmaster on the 1930 census (6) and as a salesman for a monument company on the 1940 census (15).
-He then died on 07 Mar 1944 in Detroit at the age of 74 but his residence was still Hancock and he was buried in Lakeside Cemetery, Hancock (2).
+He then died on 07 Mar 1944 in Detroit at the age of 74 but his residence was still in Hancock and he was buried in Lakeside Cemetery, Hancock (2).

 The bottles for the City Drug Store have features of later pharmacy bottles (16).
 They all have the easy-pour shoulder instead of the rounded shoulder.
 Bottle #s23 has a collared top, and #s23 and #s38 have graduation marks.
-It wasn't long after these bottles that pharmacy bottles started to be made by machine.
+It wasn't long after these bottles were produced that pharmacy bottles started to be made by machine.
 The transition to ABMs marked the end of embossing pharmacy bottles (16).

 Pharmacy bottle label<br>Courtesy of the Richard Dana Collection